 CareKit Framework Programming Guide

 CareKit is an open source framework for creating apps that place users at the center of their medical care.
-CareKit apps help users track treatment tasks on a daily basis, assess their progress, and communicate with caregivers, family, and friends.
+CareKit apps help users track treatment tasks, assess their progress, and communicate with caregivers, family, and friends.

-CareKit supports a wide range of care plans—from managing chronic illnesses, such as diabetes, to recovery from injury or surgery, to achieving health and wellness goals.
+CareKit is appropriate for a wide range of care plans—from managing chronic illnesses, such as diabetes, to recovery from injury or surgery, to achieving health and wellness goals.

 Care Card.
 The scene managed by an

-OCKCareCardViewController object.
+OCKCareCardViewController view controller.
 The Care Card presents and manages the tasks that the user is expected to perform as part of their treatment.
-For example, tasks might be taking a medication, changing a wound dressing, or meditating.
+For example, a task may be taking a medication, changing a wound dressing, or meditating.

 Symptom and Measurement Tracker.
 The scene managed by an

-OCKSymptomTrackerViewController object.
+OCKSymptomTrackerViewController view controller.
 The Symptom and Measurement Tracker presents and manages tasks that evaluate the effectiveness of the user’s care plan.
 These include the subjective assessment of symptoms (such as pain scales) and objective measurements (such as blood pressure).

 Care Plan Store.
 The persistent database accessed through an

 OCKCarePlanStore object.
-This database stores the data displayed by the Care Card and Symptom and Measurement Tracker.
-CareKit automatically loads the store’s data as soon as the store is created, and it automatically saves any changes you make to the store.
+The Care Plan Store locally stores the data displayed by the Care Card and Symptom and Measurement Tracker.
+CareKit automatically loads the store’s data as soon as the store is created, and automatically saves changes you make to the store.

 OCKDocument object.
 This class creates custom reports that incorporate graphs and other information from the Insights module.
 Use